MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-step-8-create-a-new-view.md

 ---
-title: Step 8 - Create a New View
+title: Step 8 - Create a new view
+description: Describes the first step of the Service Manager Authoring Tool Woodgrove Bank customization scenario to create a new view.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft